zhou101010/zhou101010.github.io/_pages/about.md

 More
 ======

-You can reach me at: zxzhou@hku.hk.
+You can reach me at: zxzhou@hku.hk

-You can find my CV here: Zexi's Curriculum Vitae.
+You can find my CV here: [Zexi's Curriculum Vitae](../assets/ZZXCV.pdf)